sub-t/nextjs-ts-blog-demo/src/posts/2020/01/pre-rendering.md

 ---
 title: 'Two Forms of Pre-rendering'
 date: '2020-01-01'
-category: Next.js
+category: nextjs
 tags:
-    - React.js
+    - reactjs
-    - Next.js
+    - nextjs
 ---

 Next.js has two forms of pre-rendering: **Static Generation** and **Server-side Rendering**.
 The difference is in **when** it generates the HTML for a page.